INRIA/scikit-learn-mooc/slides/ml_concepts.md

 Supervised learning: predicting a target *y*

-* **Classification**: *y* is discrete, made of different classes
+* **Classification**: *y* is discrete (qualitative), made of different classes

-  *eg* irises: Setosa, Versicolor, Virginica
+  *eg* types of irises: Setosa, Versicolor, Virginica

-* **Regression**: *y* is continuous, a numerical quantity
+* **Regression**: *y* is continuous (quantitative), a numerical quantity

   *eg* wage prediction

 ???

 Going back to supervised learning, we have to predict a target *y*.
 This target is a property of our data.

 It may be discrete, describing different classes of the data.
 For instance with irises, we are trying to predict the type of iris.
 In such a situation, we say that it is a classification task.

 It may be continuous, describing a numerical property of our observation.
 For instance, when trying to predict from the census who is rich, it would be interesting to predict the income, in dollars.
-In such a sitation, we say that it is a regression task.
+In such a situation, we say that it is a regression task.

+In other words, use regression for quantitative properties, and classification for qualitative properties.

 ---